firebase/quickstart-unity/dynamic_links/testapp/readme.md

       of the Unity status bar.
     - Click **Build and Run**.
   - Configure the Xcode project capabilities to send invites and receive links.
-    - Enable the Keychain Sharing capability on iOS 10 or above (required by Google Sign-In to send invites).
+    - Enable the Keychain Sharing capability (required by Google Sign-In to send invites).
-      You can enable this capability on your project in Xcode 8 by going to your project's settings, Capabilities, and turning on Keychain Sharing.
+      - You can enable this capability on your project in Xcode by going to your project's settings, **Capabilities**, and turning on **Keychain Sharing**.
     - Copy the domain URI prefix for your project under the **Dynamic Links** tab of the [Firebase console](https://firebase.google.com/console/) Then, in your project's Capabilities tab:
       - Enable the Associated Domains capability.
-      - Add applinks:YOUR_DYNAMIC_LINKS_DOMAIN
+      - Add `applinks:YOUR_DYNAMIC_LINKS_DOMAIN`.
+For example:
-        For example: `applinks:xyz.app.goo.gl`.
+        `applinks:xyz.app.goo.gl`.
   - See the **Using the Sample** section below.